 Historic Stinson Home in Quitman, Texas

-The City of Quitman is the county seat of Wood County, Texas.
+The City of Quitman is the county seat of Wood County, in Upper East Texas.

 Situated at the intersection of Highways 37 and 154, it lies 35 miles north of Tyler, and 27 miles south of Sulphur Springs.